twhipple/Code_Challenge_Good_VS_Evil/README.md

 ![](https://raw.githubusercontent.com/twhipple/Code_Challenge_Good_VS_Evil/master/Images/tom-barrett-7FNOH-qSxMI-unsplash.jpg)

-*Bridge connecting Buda and Pest - similar to connecting word endings!
+*This sunset reminds of a war between Good and Evil!
 Source: Tom Barrett, freeimages.com*

 ## Code Challenge Good VS Evil

 Another fun code challenge on Codewars.
 This was had a really fun gaming problem to it.
 One that I could see gets used in some acutal coding situations.
+Ultimately it came down to just adding up points on either side...

 ![](https://raw.githubusercontent.com/twhipple/Code_Challenge_Good_VS_Evil/master/Images/mario-dobelmann-QKBc8uYQDH0-unsplash.jpg)

-*Hungarian flag - it has a nice harmony to it!
+*It's easy to see in this fern the difference of life and death!
 Source: Mario Dobelmann, freeimages.com*

 ## Task